-This DIY cuticle oil works wonders on dry skin of all types, but it’s especially effective when it comes to soothing cracked, peeling cuticles.
-Store it in a refillable cosmetic pen to stash in your purse, bedside table, or kitchen cabinet, so you can apply it on the go.
+This DIY cuticle oil blend works wonders on dry skin of all types, but it’s really effective when it comes to soothing cracked, peeling cuticles and other sensitive spots.
+Store it in a refillable cuticle oil pen or glass roller bottle so you can easily stash it in your purse, coffee table, or kitchen cabinet, and apply on the go.

-Certain carrier oils are great for strengthening nails and healing cracked cuticles.
-Carrier oils like grape seed and carrot seed are hydrating, while vitamin E oil is strengthening.
-And for essential oils, tea tree and cypress oils are antibacterial.
+Both carrier and essential oils are great for strengthening nails and healing cracked cuticles.
+Carrier oils like grape seed and carrot seed are hydrating, while vitamin E oil is strengthening and jojoba is nourishing.
+As for essential oils, things like tea tree and cypress are antibacterial while lavender and chamomile is soothing.

 Vitamin E